NARCAN

 It usually starts working within minutes and lasts from 60 to 120 minutes.
 More than one dose may be needed, which is why getting immediate medical care is critical.

-No, it is available over the counter at most pharmacies.
+No, it is available over-the-counter at most pharmacies.

 - Over the counter at most pharmacies